78kms from Cairns

 The hippy shops in Port Douglas have long since evolved to funky boutiques reminiscent to Byron Bay with flowing wrap dresses, soy candles instead of incense, art galleries, shops themed with colourful prints and pom poms, and others sticking to various shades of white and natural textures.
 Treat yourself to a gelato to combat the tropical heat and take note of the numerous restaurants and bars lining Macrossan and Wharf Streets (you will return later).

 1pm – Lunch at Hemingway's

 Sit back and admire the view with a beer or five in hand at Hemingway’s Brewery.
-Situated on the Reef Marina, Hemingway’s prides itself on its handcrafted beers and food sourced from fresh, local produce.
+Situated at the Crystalbrook Superyacht Marina, Hemingway’s prides itself on its handcrafted beers and food sourced from fresh, local produce.
 Each beer has its own story and you can sample them on a tasting paddle.
 Does life get any better?

 3pm – Check in at Pullman Port Douglas Sea Temple Resort & Spa

 Spacious, contemporary and offering cool-luxe vibes, Pullman Port Douglas Sea Temple Resort & Spa will be your tropical oasis.
 Do the obligatory once-over in the room, checking if it has a comfy bed (it does).
 But don’t get too comfortable because there’s a pool calling your name and a delicious icy cold cocktail awaiting you.

 As you’ve probably learned by now, it can get pretty warm in the ol’ Port so the afternoon is the perfect time to put those legs to work with a stroll along Four Mile Beach.
 Find a private spot along any of the four miles to chill out or if you’re feeling up to it, head to the northern-most end and follow the walking trail up Flagstaff Hill – this will reward you with views of the entire golden beach and surrounding mountains.